 Cashmere wool is made from the ultra-soft undercoat of cashmere-goats.
-Cashmere-goats were originally bread in the northern Indian region Cashmere and the wool they produce makes one of the world's most expensive textile weaves.
-The goats have an extremely warm coat.
-Even though their natural habitat is very cold they have very little subcutaneous fat.
+These goats were originally bread in the northern Indian region Cashmere and the wool they produce makes one of the world's most expensive textile weaves.
+The goats have an extremely warm coat and even though their natural habitat is very cold they have very little subcutaneous fat.
 Hence, cashmere-wool is about four times warmer than other types of wool.

 With increased demand comes a larger supply, but please be mindful about the quality before purchasing a garment.
 Many manufactured garments can’t be measured with the quality of traditional cashmere; the wool can be blended with other fibers or the undercoat is not thoroughly separated from the rest of the coat.